-We aren't even pretending this is a real service.
-If we were actually getting data from a remote server, the API would have to be asynchronous, perhaps returning a Promise.
-We'd also have to rewrite the way components consume our service.
-This is important in general, but not to our current story.
+Of course, this isn't a real service.
+If the app were actually getting data from a remote server, the API would have to be asynchronous, perhaps returning a Promise.
+You'd also have to rewrite the way components consume the service.
+This is important in general, but not in this example.

 A service is nothing more than a class in Angular.
-It remains nothing more than a class until we register it with an Angular injector.
+It remains nothing more than a class until you register it with an Angular injector.

 Configuring the injector

-We don't have to create an Angular injector.
-Angular creates an application-wide injector for us during the bootstrap process.
+You don't have to create an Angular injector.
+Angular creates an application-wide injector for you during the bootstrap process.

-We do have to configure the injector by registering the providers that create the services our application requires.
-We'll explain what providers are later in this chapter.
+You do have to configure the injector by registering the providers that create the services the application requires.
+This guide explains what providers are later.

-We can either register a provider within an NgModule or in application components
+You can either register a provider within an NgModule or in application components.

 Registering providers in an NgModule